Use Lost Mode in Find My iPhone on iCloud.com

 What happens when you use Lost Mode or lock a lost device?

 A confirmation email is sent to your Apple ID email address.

-You can display a custom message on your device screen.
+You can display a custom message on your device’s screen.
 For example, you may want to indicate that the device is lost or how to contact you.

-Your device does not display alerts or play a sound when you receive messages or notifications, or if any alarms go off.
+Your device doesn’t display alerts or play a sound when you receive messages or notifications, or if any alarms go off.
 Your device can still receive phone calls and FaceTime calls.

 For an iPhone, iPad, iPod touch or Apple Watch, you see your device’s current location on the map, as well as any changes in its location.
-If Location Services is turned off on the device, it is temporarily turned on to track your device’s location.
+If Location Services is turned off on the device, it’s temporarily turned on to track your device’s location.

 Turn on Lost Mode or lock a device